roangelo.net

 The theory of abstract general ideas

-In the notebooks [ Berkeley] remarks that Locke would have done better to begin his Essay with the third book.
+In the notebooks [Berkeley] remarks that Locke would have done better to begin his Essay with the third book.
 [He thought that if Locke] had begun with an examination and critique of language, he might not have fallen into his theory of abstract general ideas, which, according to Berkeley, was largely responsible for the doctrine of material substance.
-(Copleston, History V, XIII, 5)
+(Copleston, History, Volume V, XIII, 5)

-That seems related to saying that we hypostatize an abstraction if we imagine the expression 'thing-in-itself' to be the name of an independently existing thing.
-When in our thinking we set aside some aspect of a thing (or our perception of a thing), that does not turn what remains into a separately existing thing, e.g. a material substratum (Locke), the "matter" of materialism (Berkeley).
+We hypostatize an abstraction if we imagine the expression 'thing-in-itself' to be the name of an independently existing thing.
+When in our thinking we set aside some aspect of a thing (or our perception of a thing), that does not turn what remains into a separately existing thing, e.g. a material substratum (Locke) or materialism's "matter".

 The grammar of 'thing-in-itself'

-The "thing-in-itself" is not picturable; it is not a vague, gray something or other.
-It is not a shadowy thing, nor the shadow cast by a thing (Plato).
+The "thing-in-itself" is not picturable; it is not a vague gray shape rising in a gray landscape.
+It is not a shadowy thing, nor an imperceptible thing that casts a shadow (Plato).
 The expression 'thing-in-itself ' is not the name of a thing at all.
-It is a grammatical shorthand, not a "extra-mental thing" category.
-(Kant, philosophy and grammar)
+It is a grammatical shorthand, not an "extra-mental thing" category.
+[Background: the word 'grammar' as Wittgenstein's jargon.]

-But as we normally use the word 'matter' it contrasts with 'mind', as 'physical' does with 'mental', which is not an hypothesis about what the "substance" (physis) of mind or matter is -- indeed, as we normally use language, the question 'What is matter?' is nonsense (i.e. undefined), as is 'What is mind?'
+Because as we normally use the word 'matter' it contrasts, in this context, with 'mind', as 'physical' does with 'mental' -- which is not an hypothesis about what the "substance" of mind or matter is -- indeed, as we normally use language, the question 'What is matter?' is nonsense (i.e. an undefined string of words), as is 'What is the substance of the mind?'

 Aristotle and Kant (Realism versus Criticism)